 You can see from the times above recorded on grass and cinders that Ben was a considerably good runner.
 His talent was not limited to the track – he ran in three Edinburgh to Glasgow relays picking up three bronze medals, and in three senior national cross country championship races where he won bronze in 1962, silver in 1963 and gold in 1964.
 ESH won again the following year but by then Ben had moved on and would not run in another National.

-David Clelland, St Modans AC
+David Clelland, (St Modans AC and Falkirk Victoria)

 Frank Clement (Bellahouston Harriers, Strathclyde U) – see full profile

 In the E to G, he won three team bronze medals: in May 1949, November 1949 and 1952.
 In the Senior National, he gained two team silver medals in 1948 and 1949.

 Ian was a very good Junior who was third in the Junior National in 1954/55 which was won by team mate Graham Everett.
 He also ran in two Edinburgh to Glasgow Relays: in 1955 on the first stage when he was third on the first stage for the winning team; and in 1956 he ran on the eighth stage for the team that finished second.

 Fraser Clyne (Aberdeen AAC) – see full profile

 Thomas Cochrane (Beith Harriers, British Army, Portsmouth AC)

 Two Miles: 9:16.0 1964; Three Miles: 14:22.8 1966; 300m S/chase: 9:31.2 1966